Gallery-of-Kaeon/Kaeon-FUSION/README.md

 Kaeon FUSION is not a monolithic system.

-Kaeon FUSION code is encoded into documents using the [ONE](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/1%20-%20Foundations/1%20-%20ONE/README.md) format, which allows any tree of strings to be defined.
+Kaeon FUSION code is encoded into documents using the [ONE](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/1%20-%20Foundations/1%20-%20ONE/README.md) format, which allows any abstract syntax tree to be defined.

 [ONE+](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Documentation/1%20-%20Foundations/2%20-%20ONE%2B/README.md) is a system of mnemonics that make it easier to write ONE documents by hand.